How are documents received?

 IDignity is happy to accommodate you and your child(ren).
-However, please note that the wait time will seem long for a young child.
+However, please note that the wait time/process may seem long for a young child.

 Will I be screened for drugs?

-You will not be screened for drugs at an IDignity event.
+You will not be screened for drugs at IDignity.

 Will food be served?

-IDignity Orlando is unable to provide food for our clients at Client Services Events.
+IDignity Orlando is unable to provide food for our clients.
 We are happy to provide directions to nearby programs that offer meals.